defenseunicorns/uds-package-gitlab/README.md

 | upstream | Uses upstream images within the package. | `zarf package create . -f upstream` |
 | registry1 | Uses images from registry1.dso.mil within the package. | `zarf package create . -f registry1` |

+> [!IMPORTANT]
-> :warning: **Note:** To create the registry1 flavor you will need to be logged into Iron Bank - you can find instructions on how to do this in the [Big Bang Zarf Tutorial](https://docs.zarf.dev/docs/zarf-tutorials/big-bang#setup).
+> **Note:** To create the registry1 flavor you will need to be logged into Iron Bank - you can find instructions on how to do this in the [Big Bang Zarf Tutorial](https://docs.zarf.dev/docs/zarf-tutorials/big-bang#setup).

 ## Releases